Nonverbal learning disorder: Diagnosis

 Assorted diagnoses have been discussed as sharing symptoms with NVLD.
-In some cases, especially the form of autism previously called Asperger syndrome, the overlap can be so significant as to render NVLD a pointless duplication in the mind of its detractors, with the only difference being that NVLD criteria do not mention the presence or absence of either repetitive behaviors or narrow subject-matter interests.
-(These are not required for a diagnosis of autism.)
+In some cases, especially the form of autism previously called Asperger syndrome, the overlap can be significant; a major clinical difference is that NVLD criteria do not mention the presence or absence of either repetitive behaviors or narrow subject-matter interests, which is part of the diagnostic criteria for autism.
 These overlapping conditions include, among others: